-Note: some organizations are smart enough to realize this and couple estimates with a confidence factor.
-Too bad this factor has no place in an Excel sheets and that it is lost at some point during data aggregation
+Some organizations are smart enough to realize this and couple estimates with a confidence factor.
+Too bad this factor has no place in an Excel sheets and that it is lost at some point during data aggregation :-(

 Unfortunately, my experience is the following: estimates are nearly always undervalued!
 Most of the time, this has the following consequences, (that might not be exclusive):

 - In general, the first option is to cancel all planned vacations of team members.
 The second step is to make members work longer hours, soon followed by cutting on week-ends so they work 6/7.
 While effective in the very short-term, it brings down the team productivity very soon afterwards.
 People need rest and spirit - and developers are people too!

 - After pressure on the development team, it’s time to negotiate.
 In this phase, project management goes to the customer and try to strike a deal to remove parts of the project scope (if it was ever defined…).
 However, even if the scope is reduced, it generally is not enough to finish on budget and on time.